-Registrar board certifies signatures required for special town meeting
+Registrar board certifies signatures required for Special Town Meeting

 According to Ripley, of the 266 signatures not certified, 196 of these signatures couldn't be verified because there was no such voter registered at the address given or the address was illegible.
 For 46 of the signatures the town was unable to identify the name of the person.
 Fifteen signatures couldn't be certified because they had already signed the petition, while eight came from residents of a different community.

-The petition was submitted at a Select Board meeting by Andover resident Mike Meyers.
+The petition was submitted by Andover resident Mike Meyers at a Select Board meeting.
 It calls for a Special Town Meeting to address "accountability and transparency" in the town and contains six warrants to be discussed.

 Select Board Chair Chris Huntress said he had heard complaints from some residents who wish for their signatures to be removed because they say the petition was misrepresented to them.